The Legend of Sleepy Hollow

 - Ichabod Crane is played by Johnny Depp, but the Headless Horseman, played by none other than Christopher Walken, is the star of the show.

 - The set for Sleepy Hollow was a REAL town constructed in England especially for the movie.
 It was built in three months time and was the largest set ever built for a movie at the time the film was made.

 - A classic horror film actor from Hammer films, Christopher Lee plays the part of the Burgomaster.

 Watch the first encounter of Ichabod Crane and the Headless Horseman at the link for the movie SLEEPY HOLLOW below.

 The Old Wooden Bridge

-The wooden bridge that Washington Irving used for the setting of the pursuit of the fleeing Ichabod Crane was real, and the post card below shows how it looked before being replaced by the modern day bridge, below the postcard.
-Notice on the modern bridge photo that there’s a plaque commemorating the area as being used in Irving’s book.
+The wooden bridge that Washington Irving used for the pursuit setting of the fleeing Ichabod Crane was real, but eventually was torn down and a modern day bridge erected.
+The post card shown below is of that spot where the old bridge originally stood, still over the same stream.
+Notice the plaque commemorating the area as being used in Irving’s book.
 It reads: “The Headless Horseman Bridge described by Irving in the Legend of Sleepy Hollow formerly spanned this stream at this spot.”

 Dress As The Character

 But the best part of this story about the Headless Horseman is that you can actually become the character for Halloween.
 The costumes shown below are staggeringly scary.
 I’d definitely run the other way if I saw one coming and there are lots of wusses like me.
 But the costumes are fun anyway, and you can dress the part this Halloween.
-But as for the horse, well…that’s another story, left for another tail, uh, tale.
-Happy Halloween and try not to be chased by THE HEADLESS HORSEMAN!!
+But as for the horse, well…that’s another story, left for another time and another tale.
+Happy Halloween and I hope you’re not chased by THE HEADLESS HORSEMAN!!